ManchesterMakerspace/doorboto2/readme.md

 * Dynamo connection for activity tracking is intended but not required
 * Arduino IDE (on dev machine to program the reader/latch)
 * Arduino rfid reader and door latch relay, firmware included in /yunDoorbotoFirmware (Sorry no schematics, the current implementation works and is reliable, but could use to be a lot less hacked together to deserve its own documentation)
-* Jitploy: To continuously deploy a pre-configured doorboto, that stays up to date with the master branch

 ### Setup